COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.1/state code/Hawaii/README.md

 ### Files to Download
 - From the drive, download the Original Data - Version 1.1+ Folder
 - From the drive, download NCES district and school files (2014-2022, or newest NCES year) and place them into the "NCES" folder.
 The do file cleans the NCES files so no need to clean them with another do file.
-- From github, download the files named "HI_OriginalData_DataRequest_2015to2023.do" and "HI_2024_1.30.25.do"
+- From github, download the files named "01_HI_OriginalData_DataRequest_2015to2023.do," "02_HI_OriginalData_DataRequest_2024.do," and "HI_Main_File.do."

 ### Directories
-Set directories at the top of the do file:
+Set directories in the main do-file.
 ```
 global Original "/Users/kaitlynlucas/Desktop/Hawaii/Original"
 global Cleaned "/Users/kaitlynlucas/Desktop/Hawaii/Output"